keptn-contrib/dynatrace-service/documentation/installation/installation.md

 **ATTENTION:** If you have different Dynatrace Tenants (or Managed Environments) and want to make sure a Keptn project is linked to the correct Dynatrace Tenant/Environment please have a look at the `dynatrace.conf.yaml` file option as explained below.
 It allows you to specify which Dynatrace Tenant/Environment to use on a project level.
 This requires that you first upload `dynatrace.conf.yaml` on project level before executing `keptn configure monitoring`.

 ## Additional Installation Options

+### Configuring the *dynatrace-service* to use a proxy

+In certain instances where the *dynatrace-service* is installed behind a firewall, it may need to use a proxy to access a Dynatrace tenant.
+This can be configured via the `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` environment variables as described in [`httpproxy.FromEnvironment()`](https://golang.org/pkg/vendor/golang.org/x/net/http/httpproxy/#FromEnvironment).

+For convience these may be set using the `dynatraceService.config.httpProxy`, `dynatraceService.config.httpsProxy` and `dynatraceService.config.noProxy` variables defined in the service chart's [values.yml](https://github.com/keptn-contrib/dynatrace-service/blob/master/chart/values.yaml) and applied during a `helm upgrade`

+Due to the large variety of configurations, the *dynatrace-service* no longer provides defaults for `NO_PROXY`.
+In general, entries should be added to prevent requests to other Keptn services as well as Kubernetes services operating within the cluster.
+For example, this may be done by setting `NO_PROXY` to `"127.0.0.1,mongodb-datastore,configuration-service,shipyard-controller,kubernetes.default.svc.cluster.local"`, however the exact values depend on the specific set up.

 ### Configuration of project- & Keptn-wide Dynatrace credentials